 - Partition Discovery: Identify all of the partitions in the source directory of the table

-- Update Metastore: Update the Hive metastore with the partition information identified in first step
+- Update Metastore: Update the Hive metastore with the partition information identified in the first step

 Let’s look at an example to understand this better.
 Suppose we have a table named table_1 that is partitioned by year, month, date, hour columns.
-So a file of this table in the case of S3 will look like:
+So a file of this table in the case of S3 will look like this: